trainee5's blog

 General Studies Pre.
 Cum Mains Study Materials

-THE GIST of Editorial for UPSC Exams : 03 April 2020 (The battle to set oil prices (The Hindu))
+THE GIST of Editorial for UPSC Exams : 15 April 2020 (Our expectations could mutate in response to the coronavirus (The Hindu))

 Context: